-Dilution adjustment PFC and PFDQ: A dilution adjustment of up to 3% based on the gross redemption amount may be charged. (payable by the investor) Please see the general section of the Sales Prospectus for further explanation.
-Placement fee PFC and PFDQ: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.
+Dilution adjustment PFC, PFD and PFDQ: A dilution adjustment of up to 3% based on the gross redemption amount may be charged. (payable by the investor) Please see the general section of the Sales Prospectus for further explanation.
+Placement fee PFC, PFD and PFDQ: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.

-\ For additional costs, see clause 13 of the general section of this Sales Prospectus.
+For additional costs, see clause 13 of the general section of this Sales Prospectus.
+The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.

-For the sub-fund with the name db Advisory Multibrands - PIMCO Euro Sustainable Debt Solution, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.
+For the sub-fund with the name db Advisory Multibrands - PIMCO Euro Debt Solution, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.

-This sub-fund promotes environmental and social characteristics and qualifies as product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector.
+This sub-fund promotes environmental and social characteristics and reports as product in accordance with Article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR").

-The objective of the investment policy of the sub-fund db Advisory Multibrands - PIMCO Euro Sustainable Debt Solution is to maximize current income, consistent with prudent investment management.
+The objective of the investment policy of the sub-fund db Advisory Multibrands - PIMCO Euro Debt Solution is to maximize current income, consistent with prudent investment management.
 Long-term capital appreciation is a secondary objective.
 Among other characteristics, the fund promotes environmental characteristics but does not have as its objective a sustainable investment.
 The companies in which investments are made follow good governance practices.